How to build a RIA?

 The application can use Web services, on the site of the application or coming from third sites and which achieve processing to provide specific information.

-To this Web environment must be added a framework for the client side: the virtual machine Java, .NET, the flash player, etc.
+To this Web environment must be added a framework for the client side: the virtual machine Java, .NET, etc.

 The war of the environments started with the announce of Silverlight by Microsoft.